AlxndrMlk/dataScienceHelpers/README.md

 * ## multiclass
   A group of functions to work with multi-class data including ```multilabel_train_test_split()``` for multiclass stratified splitting.
   Code written by **Peter Bull**.
 Original repo: https://github.com/drivendataorg/box-plots-sklearn/blob/master/src/data/multilabel.py

+* ## plot_class_hist.py
+  In a binary classification setting this function plots two histograms of a given variable grouped by class label, so you can see if a given variable has got a different distribution when splitted by by class label.

+  It is a wrapper around Seaborn's .distplot()